FiveTechSoft/mod_harbour/fastcgi/windows/IIS/readme.md

 Don't forget to give the user IIS_IUSRS the right to the samples folder.

 many thanks to JF.
 Lefebvre for his help with this guide :-)

+Remember to rename libcurl-x64.dll into libcurl.dll
+ADS64 11.1 dlls are all copied into the same folder as modharbour.exe